Nominations for the 10th Annual Barbara Laronde Emerging Artist Award Open November 15th, 2024. Deadline to apply is January 31, 2025.

 • Individuals who have been shortlisted for the award previously are still eligible to win the award.

-• Previous winners of the Barbara Laronde Emerging Artist Award are ineligible to be shortlisted or win the award.
+• Previous winners of the Barbara Laronde Emerging Artist Award are ineligible to be shortlisted or win the award again.

 Please ensure your nomination includes all of the following items :